In this chapter, I will bring together, all that has been said before.

 Let’s discuss equation 2.
 For example: When α or αF respectively, is 30° then sin 30° is ½ … meaning the widening of the slit W equals the deflection.

-In most cases nibs are not flat roof shaped, even there is nothing wrong with that.
-I believe that the reason behind curved nibs is a thousands of years old tradition, which has turned into a consumer expectation, the icon of writing.
+In most cases nibs are not flat roof-shaped, even there is nothing wrong with that.
+I believe that the reason behind curved nibs is a many thousands of years old tradition when nibs were cut from quills, which has turned into a consumer expectation, the icon of writing.

 How to determine the length of bending?

-Looking at diagram 5, we see, the bend is gradual, it isn’t a specific line.
+The physics of bending I have discussed around diagram 5, we see, the curve is gradual, it isn’t a particular line.
 As a basis for discussion, you can see in diagram 7 several suggestions of possible areas of bending.
+As a refresher: Keeping the force constant, the degree of bending is determined by the cross-sectional area determined by the thickness of the material and the length of the line of bending, which is a, b, c or d.

-The width of the bending area is shorter than suggestion b, however, the radius of curvature is smaller, therefore, this section is stiffer and bending will not occur.
+The width of the bending area is shorter than in suggestion b; however, the radius of curvature is smaller; therefore, this section is stiffer, and bending will not occur.

-Even it offers the longest length of bending, the width is wider than at suggestion c.
+Even it offers the longest length of bending (distance from the tip, therefore longest lever and highest momentum), the width (length of the purple line) is longer than at in suggestion c.

 This is the most likely area of bending.
-In comparison with a and b, it has the largest radius of curvature and the narrowest width.
-When you look at diagram 8, you can see how the change in thickness and in profile can move the bend principle c further back and therefore it increases the length of bending.
+In comparison with a and b, it has the largest radius of curvature, and the width is narrower (the green dotted line).
+When you look at diagram 8, you can see how the change in thickness and in profile can move the bend principle c further back, and therefore it increases the length of bending.

 Why not this one, you ask rightly, the radius is the largest and the width the smallest.
 Remember, the thickness of material is often not constant.
-I show you a diagram from the Nib Manufacturing, which explains it.
+I show you a diagram from the Nib Manufacturing chapter, which explains it.

 The thickening has two advantages, at least.
 It shifts the area of bending further back; the longer the length of bending the more responsive the nib is, see equation 1, the relationship is l cubed.